-Content to reactivate deals within your CRM pipeline
+How to reactivate deals within your pipeline with great CRM content management

-Try using these 6 methods to retain and prevent customers from lapsing:
+Try using these 6 methods to retain and prevent customers from drifting:

-1. Onboarding Surveys.
 Use surveys or polls to find out what your customers are interested in and what they want from your business.
-Doing this early in the relationship is the best way to pre-empt their needs and find ways of optimising your offering or customer experience.
+Doing this early in the relationship is the best way to identify their needs and find ways of optimising your customer experience.

-2. Abandonment messages.
-Send an email to customers who have abandoned their basket and left your site without making a purchase.
-You can remind them of what they are missing out on, offer them a small discount to drive the conversion or can ask them why they didn’t complete the purchase to find out what you can optimise to improve future conversion rates.
+We recommend that for an optimised CRM content management system, emailing customers who have abandoned their basket and left your site without making a purchase is essential.
+You can remind them of what they are missing out on and offer them a small discount to drive the conversion.
+You can also ask them why they didn’t complete the purchase to find out what you can optimise to improve future conversion rates.

-3. Targeted On-site Promotions.
 Use your customers’ past purchases, interests and website browsing history to create personalised offers specifically for them.
-Moosend is our favoured platform to do this but there are many others out there that enable behavioural pop-ups to be shown to users based on past website browsing data.
+Moosend is our favoured platform to do this, but there are many others out there that enable behavioural pop-ups to be shown to users based on past website browsing data.
 According to a survey by Adlucent, 57% of online survey participants are likely to click on tailored promotions.
 Not a bad performance!

-6. Unsubscribe feedback.
-Collecting feedback from a leaving customer can give you valuable insight that you can use to prevent further customers from lapsing in the future.
+Collecting feedback from a leaving customer can give you valuable insight that you can use to prevent further customers from leaving in the future.
 Pay attention to the reason they left and any issues they may have had that might have led to that decision.

-Building a strong relationship leads to higher sales conversion rates and long term customer loyalty – all contributing to an uplift in overall revenue.
+Building a strong relationship leads to higher sales conversion rates and long-term customer loyalty.
+This all contributes to an uplift in overall revenue.
 The importance of developing a strong rapport can not be understated.